Mahomes passes Kansas City past Houston, Packers top Seahawks

 Russell Wilson connected with Tyler Lockett on a seven-yard scoring pass and Marshawn Lynch bulled his way in from the one,

-But the Seahawks could not overtake the Packers.
+But the Seahawks, despite Wilson’s 277 yards passing and 64 rushing, could not overtake the Packers.

 Reporting by Gene Cherry in Salvo, North Carolina; Editing by Toby Davis and Gerry Doyle